 Lee (a former member of Poynter's National Advisory Board) to write a short glossary for journalists on "how to talk tech. " She wisely enlisted the Hacks/Hackers group, which aims to build relationships between programmers and journalists, to crowdsource the effort.
 We're publishing the results here.
 The most updated version of this glossary is on the Hacks/Hackers website.
 The days are over when a journalist could ignore those geeks in the corner who typed lines of code, worked on the website and spoke in a bizarre language populated with acronyms.
 How does ‘Hamilton,’ the non stop, hip-hop Broadway sensation tap rap’s master rhymes to blur musical lines?

 Why Do Americans and Brits Have Different Accents?
 In 1776, whether you were declaring America independent from the crown or swearing your loyalty to King George III, your pronunciation would have been much the same.

 At that time, American and British accents hadn't yet diverged.
 What's surprising, though, is that Hollywood costume dramas get it all wrong: The Patriots and the Redcoats spoke with accents that were much closer to the contemporary American accent than to the Queen's English.
 It is the standard British accent that has drastically changed in the past two centuries, while the typical American accent has changed only subtly.

+Jackie Billington, Didcot's mayor, recognizes that the signs have an upside.
 Words used to describe someone s personality - synonyms and related words.
 Addictive adjective someone who has an addictive personality becomes addicted to things very easily badass Americanvery informal ready to behave in an unpleasant way when necessary born.